Supracompetitive Pricing Under AI Monoculture: Conclusion

 \section{Conclusion}

-This paper develops a theoretical framework to analyze the emergence of collusion when sellers delegate pricing decisions to a large language model.
-Our analysis identifies a fundamental mechanism: the LLM's shared latent preference creates correlated recommendations across sellers, and a learning process that updates the model's propensity based on observed performance can drive prices toward collusive levels without any explicit coordination.
+This paper develops a theoretical framework to analyze the emergence of supracompetitive pricing when competing sellers delegate pricing decisions to a shared AI model.
+Our analysis identifies a fundamental mechanism: the model's common pricing propensity creates correlated recommendations across sellers, and a learning process that updates this propensity based on observed performance can drive prices above competitive levels without any explicit coordination.

 Our framework is subject to several limitations that suggest directions for future research.
 First, the model considers a duopoly setting with two sellers.
 Extending the analysis to $N$ sellers introduces two opposing forces: more sellers increase the probability of at least one recommendation miscoordination, and miscoordinations favor low-price sellers, potentially undermining collusion.
-Simultaneously, however, the LLM creates market-wide correlation, as all $N$ sellers receive signals drawn from the same latent preference, amplifying the monoculture effect.
-A central research question can be how the critical fidelity threshold $\rho_c$ varies with $N$: Does market fragmentation protect against, or amplify, LLM-induced collusion?
+Simultaneously, however, the shared model creates market-wide correlation, as all $N$ sellers receive signals drawn from the same latent preference, amplifying the monoculture effect.
+A central research question can be how the critical fidelity threshold $\rho_c$ varies with $N$: Does market fragmentation protect against or amplify AI-induced supracompetitive pricing?